 Where is Neuschwanstein Castle

-The Neuschwanstein castle in Bavaria is located right in the picturesque foothills of the stunning Alps in the South of Germany.
+The Neuschwanstein castle in Bavaria is located right in the picturesque foothills of the stunning Alps and is arguably one of the best places to visit in Southern Germany.
 Many people take day trips from Munich to Neuschwanstein castle because it is only about 1.5 hours by car or about 3 hours to take the train from Munich to Neuschwanstein castle.

 The nearest town with a train is Fussen, which is one place I recommend staying if you are planning an overnight in the area (and one of our top Beautiful German Villages).